Kourtney Kardashian Poses In A Bikini With Mom Kris Jenner In New Photo

 “I try to work out as much as possible and eat right,” the Kardashian mom revealed to Heat magazine, per Daily Mail, of how she keeps her body in shape.
 “I get up about 4.30am and workout.”

-Jenner that added that she’s “a foodie so I love to eat, so it’s a problem.”
+Jenner then added that she’s “a foodie so I love to eat, so it’s a problem.”

 And it seems that working out is something she and Kardashian have in common, as Kourtney has also been open about her passion for exercise and keeping fit, with her trainer revealing her serious dedication to E!
 News.

-“Most days she’ll warm up with a quick run or a jump rope session before leaping into strength training,” her trainer, Don Brooks, said of the Keeping Up with the Kardashians star.
+“Most days she’ll warm up with a quick run or a jump rope session before leaping into strength training,” her trainer, Don Brooks, said of the Keeping Up With the Kardashians star.

 “Some days that means using a stair master or Pilates reformer,” he then added of her go-to moves in the gym, “but she also has a series of go-to exercises that involve less intense equipment such as leg kick-backs using a resistance band and weighted squat cleans using a kettlebell or sandbag.”

-As Inquisitr previously reported, Kourtney last showed off her bikini body on her Instagram account last week when she posted a snap of her body in all angles in a mirror-filled bathroom.
+As the Inquisitr previously reported, Kourtney last showed off her bikini body on her Instagram account last week when she posted a snap of her body in all angles in a mirror-filled bathroom.